mesoSPIM/mesoSPIMmat/README.md

 ## De-wobbler
-Some of the original mesoSPIMs have z-drives which have a small, periodic side-to-side "wobble" as they move in z.
+Some of the original mesoSPIMs have x and z-drives which have a small, periodic side-to-side "wobble" as they move.
 This originates from play in the lead-screw and should have a period of 500 microns and amplitude of about 15 to 30 microns.
 The exact amplitude and phase will vary from system to system but should be consistent within a system from run to run.
 This tool models the error as a sine wave and cancels it out.
+It has so far been tested only for z motion, where the problem is probably more of an issue.

 `wobbleRemove` is a MATLAB class that allows the user to interactively remove much of the wobble artifact using a simple GUI.
 The tool is currently a very early version and hardly tested.